Bankruptcy and Wheat Ridge Tax

 Any tax collected on behalf of the City of Wheat Ridge, such as sales tax, lodgers' tax, and admissions tax, is money held in trust, or "trust taxes," and as such becomes a first and prior claim in bankruptcy.
 Trust taxes are never the property of the business, but are always the property of the jurisdictions in which they were collected.
 Other taxes, such as telecommunications occupation tax, liquor occupation tax, and use tax are ordinary claims.

-What Happens When the Tax Division Receives a Bankruptcy Notice
+What Happens When the Finance Division Receives a Bankruptcy Notice

 After the Discharge of Debts